rqlite/rqlite.io/content/en/docs/Quick-start/_index.md

 ---
 title: "Quick start"
 linkTitle: "Quick start"
-description: "Get up and running with rqlite"
+description: "Get up and running quickly with rqlite"
 weight: 10
 ---
 The quickest way to get running is to download a pre-built release binary, available on the [GitHub releases page](https://github.com/rqlite/rqlite/releases).
 Once installed, you can start a single rqlite node like so: